seilanhiep/data/kh/source_data/ministry_of_rural_development/cambodia_well_map/2010/arsenic_concentration_hotspots_2010_metadata.md

 Description

 This vector dataset provides the Arsenic Concentration Hotspots in Cambodia, as provided by Cambodia Well Map database.
-Data were provided to us in raster format by Save Cambodia's Wildlife's Atlas Working Group.
+Data were provided to ODC in raster format by Save Cambodia's Wildlife's Atlas Working Group.

 Format